 The Non-blocking API enables initializing certain internal properties for API customization.
-This initialization is done using API init method.
+This initialization is performed using the API init method.

 For the settings to take effect, the init method must be called before the connect method.

 The following properties can be set: